-The Whitaker Library offers a comprehensive collection of material in support of the studying musician, including books, scores, audio and video recordings, and a wide range of online study resources.
-The School of Music is supported by a dedicated music librarian, who will be able to assist with scores and parts for a wide range of works.
-Students are particularly encouraged to make use of an extensive collection of works by under-represented composers, that may be accessed through a series of curated lists within the library catalog.
+The Whitaker Library offers a comprehensive collection of material in support of the studying musician, including books, scores and audio and video recordings.
+The School of Music is supported by a dedicated music librarian, who will be able to assist with scores and parts for a wide range of works in the standard repertoire.
+A very large number of online study resources are also available through the library catalogue.